-Chamaecyparis lawsoniana ‘Blue Surprise’ is a dense, upright, narrowly conical selection of Lawson cypress with striking, steel-blue juvenile foliage on reddish stems that assumes more of a purple cast in winter in colder climates.
+Chamaecyparis lawsoniana ‘Blue Surprise’ is a dense, upright, narrowly conical selection of Lawson cypress with striking, steel-blue juvenile foliage on reddish stems.
+In colder parts of the world, foliage will assume more of a purple cast in winter.
 After 10 years of growth, a mature specimen will measure 6 feet (2 m) tall and 2 feet (60 cm) wide, an annual rate of growth of 6 to 8 inches (15 – 20 cm).

-This cultivar originated as a seedling selected by Anthony P. J. de Beer, Tilburg, The Netherlands, and introduced to the nursery trade in 1976.
+This cultivar originated as a seedling selected by Anthony P. J. de Beer, Tilburg, The Netherlands, who also introduced it to the nursery trade in 1976.
 ‘Blue Surprise’ is one of two plants selected in 2017 for inclusion in the ACS Collectors’ Conifer of the Year Program.